 The RCL lists only the most common abusive practices.
-The list is not exhaustive and the RCC is competent to assess all potential abusive conducts of a dominant undertaking, which affect the competition on the market or the consumer welfare.
-Conduct that is contrary to article 82 of the EC Treaty is also likely to fall within the prohibition of article 6 of the RCL.
+The list is not exhaustive and the RCC is competent to assess all potential abusive conduct of a dominant undertaking, which may affect competition on the market or consumer welfare.
+Conduct that is contrary to article article 102 of the TFEU is also likely to fall within the prohibition of article 6 of the RCL.